Using Your IRA To Invest in Trust Deeds

 Why IRAs and 401(k)s are so well suited for Trust Deeds

-Many people want to invest their IRAs in real estate with the expectation of a above average return on investment.
+Many people want to invest their IRAs in real estate, expecting an above average return on investment.
 However, selecting real estate that will generate that return can be challenging.
-Picking investment properties requires doing a lot of homework and usually additional cash investments to fix up the property.
+Picking investment properties requires a lot of homework and usually additional cash investments to fix up the property.
 Then you have to find suitable tenants and become an active manager of the property.

 Note: people who are entering or near entering their required minimum distribution phase for their IRAs should be careful with Trust Deeds and how much they tie up at any one time.